varlabuggaiah/PRODIGY_SD_01/README.md

 # Temperature Converter GUI

 A user-friendly desktop application built with Python and Tkinter for converting temperatures between Celsius, Fahrenheit, and Kelvin scales.
-This project was created as a task for the Prodigy InfoTech internship.

 ##  Features